What you need to know about Exchange 2013 and Office 365

 - Step 1: Verify that all mailboxes have been successfully migrated

-One of the most important steps after migrating is to ensure that all the Exchange mailboxes have been moved to Office 365.
-You can use the log report from EdbMails or log in to your account and verify the mailbox items.
+Ensure that all data has been successfully migrated to Office 365.
+You can utilize the auto-generated migration report in the EdbMails application or log in to your Office 365 account to verify the mailbox items.

 - Step 2: Test the functionality of email, calendar, and other features